 Leutnant Günther Vollrath (pilot), Ogefr.
 Hans Baumgardt (radio operator) and Fw.
 August Farrenkothen (gunner) were lost on an operational sortie south west of Lista on 12 February (Bf 110 G-4, W.Nr.
 740049, B4+VA).
 Ofw.
 Keilig’s next recorded flight, in Ju 88 G-6, B4+GA was on the 22nd, without success, but on the 23rd he took off at 20.10 hours and landed 67 minutes later having claimed a Short Stirling (Rod McKenzie notes that a No. 97 Sqn.
 Lancaster, PB588, was shot down by a Ju 88 during that night's raid on Horten, Norway).
 Keilig also scrambled in B4+GA on the 24, 25 and 27 February.

 On the 25th, Uffz.
 Heinrich Semmelrogge (pilot), Uffz.
 Werner Dörries (radio operator), Uffz.
 Rudolf Lang (Bordwart) died in a crash attributed to pilot error (Ju 88 G-6, W.Nr.
 621284, B4+NA).
 Petrick places this crash 20 km south west of Gardermoen aerodrome.
 Another G-6 was 30% damaged in a crash the following day but this time none of the crew was injured.

 There was no sighting the following night on the part of the three Ju 88 and a Bf 110 operating over Southern Norway.
 On the night of 28 February there was rain and 10/10 cloud at 300 m. over Stavanger, while Oslo was misty, 9/10 at 500–1000 m.
-The Staffel sent up a Ju 88 against “communications aircraft” (presumably flights between Britain and Sweden) over southern Norway.
+The Staffel sent up a Ju 88 against “couriers aircraft” (presumably flights between Britain and Sweden) over southern Norway.
 Although visibility was 3 km. or better, there were no sightings and the fighter landed safely.